ASD-Blueprint/desktop.gov.au/program/nomad.md

     * Shared drive
     * Org Chart
   feeling: |
-    * :( Overwhelmed - a lot to do &amp; so many new systems
+    * :( Exasperated – always loses a lot of time learning new systems
-    * :\| Insecure - "did I make the right choice?"
-    * :) Excited - they finally get to do some work
+    * :( Tired – has to carry 2+ laptops all the time and switch between them
 ---

 ## Bio

-They started working in Government as part of a grad program, and they scored a permanent position.
-They have been in the Department ever since and love the perks of being a public servant.
-They however need a change and are looking to change to a different department / agency / team.
+They have worked in both government and private sector, but realised they wanted the freedom to try new projects and experience new environments.
+They decided to start doing contract work as it pays better and allows the flexibility needed for them to start a family.

 ## Understanding the interaction

 ### Thoughts / opinions / feelings

-* I love the work I do, but I want a new challenge
-* Having to repeat the same information is quite tedious
-* Going through the clearance process and remembering my details is so frustrating
+* I really enjoy being exposed to numerous projects and departments
+* When my contract end is in sight, I am not relaxed until I have the next job lined up
-* Having to learn a new system is going to be super tedious
+* Having to go through the IT onboarding process every time I start a new contract is such a waste of my time

 ### Pain points

-* I need to find my TFN
-* Not looking forward to doing an onboarding process again
-* I will have to find information again if I need to get another type of security clearance
+* I have to go through a lot of onboarding
+* It takes me time to be able to access everything I need due to IT glitches
+* I have to carry multiple laptops and electronics
 * The Agency I used to work for had old and slow computers, and I expect the same poor experience

 ### Want to achieve / get out of interaction

-* Seamless transition between teams /  departments / agencies
+* Seamless transition between contracts
-* Ability to quickly pick up the systems since they are consistent across departments

 ### Motivation to use MWP?

-* Once you learn how to use it, it is the same across any other department, making transition to another role a lot easier
+* No longer having to go through the IT onboarding process – being able to use my own personal device will make moving between contracts so much easier

 ## User journey

 Modern workplace benefits:

-* Faster device setup
-* Interface is more intuitive
-* Sees more consistency across Departments

-The time it takes IT to provision a new device is reduced by **75%**.

-Using Intune and EMS makes it possible to streamline and automate **1,633** device provisioning events per year.
+* Can swap between accounts using just one laptop
+* Consistency in systems
+* Does not lose work in the cloud and can securely switch between projects

+Contractors who work on more than one project can use the same device without compromising security.